bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 1/mixins.md

 ## Overlap with First-Class Protocols Proposal

-This proposal and the [First-Class Protocols Proposal](https://github.com/michaelficarra/proposal-first-class-protocols) overlap in some of the problem and solution space that they cover.
+This proposal and the [[protocols]] proposal overlap in some of the problem and solution space that they cover.
 At the January 2018 meeting of TC39 it was agreed to let both be at Stage 1 with the intention to work together to identify the common problems they target and possibly a unified proposal.